StateArchivesOfNorthCarolina/tomes-tagger/docs/documentation.md

 - [Stanford CoreNLP](https://stanfordnlp.github.io/CoreNLP/) 3.7+ (using 3.7.0)
 	- *We're currently using this for NER tagging.*
 	- Please see the CoreNLP documentation for Java and memory requirements, etc.
-	- You **must** place the "regexner\_TOMES" directory (found in in the "./tomes\_tool/NLP/stanford_edu/stanford-corenlp-full-2016-10-31" directory) and its files into the CoreNLP directory that contains the master JAR file (~"stanford-corenlp-3.7.0.jar").
+	- If you want to use the TOMES Project NER mappings, you must place the "regexner\_TOMES" directory (found in in the "./tomes\_tool/NLP/stanford_edu/stanford-corenlp-full-2016-10-31" directory) and its files into the CoreNLP directory that contains the master JAR file (~"stanford-corenlp-3.7.0.jar").
 - [Lynx](http://lynx.browser.org/) 2.8.8+ (using 2.8.8)
 	- *We're currently using this for HTML email to plain text conversion.*
 	- The "lynx" command must be executable from any directory on your system.